jfrancis71/ros2_nav2_demo/README.md

 Nav2 is a highly configurable, and somewhat complex piece of software.
 This demonstration does not aim at covering Nav2 in detail, but the minimum to get a self driving robot working.

+## Requirements

+* You should setup your robot so that it can receive TwistStamped messages on topic /cmd_vel.
+* It should be broadcasting Lidar2D messages on topic /scan.
+Either this can broadcast directly on frame base_link (if lidar is physically mounted to respect ROS2 conventions).
+Alternately you can use a static transform.
+My robot publishes on base_laser and I have a static transform from base_laser to base_link (to correct for physical lidar orientation).
+The result should be a /scan message in the base_link frame should have objects in front of the robot correspond to +x direction.
+* You should be publishing Odometry messages on topic /odom.
+You should also be publishing a base_link -> odom transform.
+Make sure you're odometry is well calibrated.
+Turn the robot 360 degrees in the real world.
+Does the odometry update with at least approximately a 360 degree turn?
+If it does not NAV2 will be unusable.

+See section Technical Notes for configuration details.

 ## Mapping Your House (/Office/Shed...)

-### Requirements

-You should setup your robot so that it can receive TwistStamped messages on topic /cmd_vel.
-It should be broadcasting Lidar2D messages on topic /scan.
-Check odometry

 ``` mermaid
     flowchart LR